mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 - Optimize **text-based** classification using machine learning and deep learning.
 - Enhance **image-based** classification using convolutional neural networks (CNNs) and transfer learning.
 - Develop a robust **bimodal approach** combining both text and image models.
+- **Restructure and optimize the project for deployment on AWS Cloud**.

 ## Dataset
 Rakuten France provides a dataset of approximately **99,000 product listings**, split into: